Tuesday, November 15, 2005

 I think I heard a sudden sound from down below!

-Could that have been my Fritzie screaming "No!"?
+Could that be my little Fritzie screaming "No!"?

 I may just sit right down and cry